Kalkidan-eme/ETS0784-16/python/str_methods/README.md

 Checks if all alphabetic characters in the string are lowercase.
 # str.isupper() Method
 Checks if all alphabetic characters in the string are uppercase.
+# str.rjust() Method
+The str.rjust() method helps to align text to the right within a specified width by padding the left side with a specified character (default is a space).
+It takes two parameters: width, which defines the total width of the string after padding, and fillchar, which specifies the character used for padding.
+If the original string's length is equal to or greater than the width, no padding is applied.
+# str.expandtabs() Method
+The str.expandtabs() method focuses on replacing tab characters (\+) within a string with spaces.
+The method accepts one optional parameter, tabsize, which determines the number of spaces to replace each tab with (default is 8).
+# str.translate() Method
+The str.translate() method allows for flexible and efficient character replacement or removal by using a translation table created with str.maketrans().
+Its key property is that it maps characters based on the provided table, which can involve substituting, deleting, or remapping characters.
+# str.zfill() Method
+The str.zfill() method pads a string with zeroes on the left until it reaches the specified width.
+This method is especially handy for formatting numbers, ensuring consistent lengths by adding leading zeros.
+It only takes one parameter, width, which defines the desired total string length, and maintains the sign (+/-) at the beginning of numeric strings if present.
+# str.center() Method
+The str.center() method centers a string within a given width, filling the left and right sides with the specified padding character (default is a space).
+It takes two arguments: width, the total length after padding, and fillchar, which is the character used for padding.
+# str.ljust() Method
+The str.ljust() method aligns text to the left within a defined width, padding the right side with the optional fillchar (default is a space).